Close Down Your Hong Kong CompanyThrough Deregistering a Company

 Hong Kong Company Strike Off Packages

-Notes: The above fee includes our service fee in the application for the dormant company and the company deregistration, the government fees of the company deregistration and our disbursements.
+Notes: The above fee includes our service fee in the application for the company deregistration, the government fees of the company deregistration and our disbursements.
 Fees incurred by auditing and tax compliance, business registration and the annual return are not covered.

 4 Easy Steps to Closing Down Your Hong Kong Company

 We put together all the required information and documents and have they all taken care of within one working day so there’s no delay.

 The client prints out all of the forms, signs them in the necessary places and sends them back to us for submission.

 We submit all of the documents and fees on your behalf to the government departments and take care of the whole process.

 It can take a while for the deregistration to complete with the average deregistration taking six months.